ca-la/remote-collection/README.md

 <hr />

 There have been a number of articles written about using Algebraic Data Types to describe the states that data fetching entails.
-Replacing all of the `isFetching` and other ergonomics patterns with a clean pseudo-pattern-matching pattern is nice, but there is still a lot of room to improve on the ergonomics of dealing with remote data. `remote-collection` aims to provide a user-friendly experience to the user while keeping 100% type-safety.
+Replacing `isFetching` and other patterns with a cleaner explicit expressions of each state is nice, but there is still a lot of room to improve on the developer experience of dealing with remote data in the real world. `remote-collection` aims to provide a user-friendly experience while keeping 100% type-safety.

 A typical REST API lets you interface with remote `Resource`s through well-known HTTP patterns.
 A `User` resource, for instance, might be accessible by making a